Aditya07code/Job-Internship-Portal/README.md

-This is a Job and Internship Portal. this web application createe by the Aditya Gupta, Aditya Singh and Ansh Kushwah
+This is a Job and Internship Portal.
+This web application is created by the Aditya Gupta, Aditya Singh and Ansh Kushwaha.